×

 Care of Blue Grama Grass and Teak

-Care of Blue Grama Grass and Teak include pruning, fertilizers, watering etc. Blue Grama Grass pruning is done No pruning needed and Teak pruning is done Remove dead or diseased plant parts, Remove deadheads and Requires very little pruning.
+Care of Blue Grama Grass and Teak include pruning, fertilizers, watering etc. Blue Grama Grass pruning is done and Teak pruning is done Remove dead or diseased plant parts, Remove deadheads and Requires very little pruning.
 In summer Blue Grama Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Teak needs Lots of watering and in winter, it needs Average Water.